Arbitrum Nodes: Everything You Need to Know (2023)

 Step 2.
 Get An Ethereum Node RPC Endpoint

-There are two options for you to get this; either you tap into a third-party RPC endpoints provider or you build your own Ethereum node — which is another process entirely.
+There are two options for you to get this; either you use an Arbitrum RPC endpoint provider or you build your own Ethereum node — which is another process entirely.

 If you want to leverage an Arbitrum RPC node provider, you can use Alchemy.